burkeholland/quick-start/src/chapters/chapter6.md

 <div class="exercise-end"></div>

-That's all you have to do to enable swipe-to-delete for iOS!
 What this code does is use this functionality from the included utility, invoking the `enable()` function from the swipeDelete utility for the referenced listView, and flagging the index of the list to be deleted.

+>**Note:** Advanced ListView interactions like swipe-to-delete, pull-to-refresh, as well as other components such as calendars and charts are available as part of UI For NativeScript.
+[Read more about UI For NativeScript](https://www.nativescript.org/blog/welcome-to-telerik-ui-for-nativescript).

 >Learn more about how the NativeScript API leverages native code [here](http://developer.telerik.com/featured/nativescript-works/)